July 2, 2017:

 It was obvious she was not who she claimed to be.
 The coy dedicated email address was the first tipper.
 When the silence returned I searched for her.
 There was no-one with the name she claimed in the department she said she belonged to.
 And no-one matching the photos she'd provided.

-When she ghosted I was flabbergasted.
+Still, when she ghosted I was flabbergasted.
 Gobsmacked.
 Wouldn't have predicted it in a million.

 I'd thought we were close.
 That there was a friendship that was genuine and would continue past school into the life ahead — even if in the end we decided to never meet.

-It was so quiet.
-So quiet.
+After, it was so quiet.